kubernetes-sigs/kueue/site/content/en/docs/concepts/cluster_queue.md

 models).
 You can define how a flavor maps to a group of nodes using a [ResourceFlavor object](/docs/concepts/resource_flavor).
 In a ClusterQueue, you can define the quota for each of the resources that a flavor offers.

-When definining quotas for a ClusterQueue, you can set the following values:
+When defining quotas for a ClusterQueue, you can set the following values:
 - `nominalQuota` is the quantity of this resource that is available for a ClusterQueue at a specific time.
 - `borrowingLimit` is the maximum amount of quota that this ClusterQueue is allowed to borrow from the unused nominal quota of other ClusterQueues in the same [cohort](#cohort).